ajvondrak/git-topics/doc/git-topics-integrate.1.md

 ## MERGE CONFLICTS

-Aside from the sanity checks beforehand, `git topics stage` is really just equivalent to `git merge --no-ff`.
+Aside from the sanity checks beforehand, `git topics integrate` is really just equivalent to `git merge --no-ff`.
 Specifically, there are no further actions that the command performs after doing the merge.
 So in the event of a merge conflict (or any other condition that causes `git merge` to exit non-zero), you